nim-lang/Nim/doc/contributing.rst

 .. _tests_use_doAssert:
-Use `doAssert` (or `unittest.check`, `unittest.require`), not `assert` in all tests so they'll be enabled even with `--assertions:off`.
+Use `doAssert` (or `unittest.check`, `unittest.require`), not `assert` in all tests so they'll be enabled even with `--assertions:off`:option:.

 .. code-block:: nim